Te Pūkenga: Merger process

 On 11 July, the National Party's tertiary education spokesperson Simmonds criticised the Te Pūkenga model for failing to improve struggling polytechnics while discouraging good performers.
 She also criticised the creation of 180 Hamilton head office jobs in the light of 600 projected redundancies resulting from the merger process.
 According to Simmonds, the Government had spent NZ$200 million on merging the polytechnics into Te Pūkenga.
 She also suggested that the NZ$110 million deficit was higher than reported.
 Simmonds claimed that Town's departure on "special leave" was a sign of trouble with the new entity.
 Similar issues about the centralisation of the polytechnics was also raised by an Otago Daily Times editorial in mid-July 2022 which expressed concerns about its impact on high-performing institutions such as Otago Polytechnic and Southern Institute of Technology.
 The editorial also described the creation of Te Pūkenga as part of the Labour Government's centralisation policies alongside the former district health boards and the Three Waters reform programme.

 In mid-July 2022, the 16 polytechnics and four industrial training organisations commenced "combined branding" to raise awareness of their planned merger into Te Pūkenga in early January 2023.
 The rebrand was managed by marketing company Clemenger BBDO.
 Acting CEO Winder stated that the mega polytechnic would provide campus-based, online, and job-based training while reducing duplication of resources and competition between local institutions.

-On 28 July, former Otago Polytechnic chief executive Phil Ker described the Education Minister Chris Hipkins's efforts to merge the polytechnics into a single entity as a "national disgrace," citing Te Pūkenga's beleaguered financial situation and merger transition delays.
+On 28 July, former Otago Polytechnic chief executive Phil Ker described the Education Minister Chris Hipkins's efforts to merge the polytechnics into a single entity as a "national disgrace," citing NZIST beleaguered financial situation and merger transition delays.
 Ker argued that the reforms failed to address the polytechnic sector's inadequate funding and stated that the merger transition process would lead to extensive staff redundancies across the entire sector.
 Ker suggested that Te Pūkenga could be revamped as a central agency that provided guidance and education support to the various polytechnics.
 Hipkins defended his Government's polytechnic merger policy, stating that the previous model had created unnecessary competition and was not delivering the skilled workers that employers and businesses needed.
 Hipkins stated that the new model would encourage local innovation and improve connections with local businesses to tackle skills shortages.

 On 4 August, acting-chief executive Winder indicated that Te Pūkenga would be adopting a "unified fees approach" for all its campuses in the near future.
 While its subsidiary Southland Institute of Technology would maintain its zero fees policy for the 2023 academic year, this would be discontinued in 2024.